CTF-Organizers/OpenChallSpec/docs/advanced_configuration_options.rst

 challenge_id
 ************

-to uniquely identify a challenge in unlocked_by_ and perhaps across your infrastructure you can set ``challenge_id`` to a unique string.
+To uniquely identify a challenge in unlocked_by_ and perhaps across your infrastructure you can set challenge_id_ to a unique string.
 It is recommended to generate a UUID at creation time and use it, as it effectively guarantees a unique id for every challenge in existence.
 This is not a requirement though, and the id can be any string.
 It should however be something unique, even beyond the scope of your CTF.
 Defaults to ``null``.

 ::